Parma Calcio 1913 in European football: Failure to re-create former glory (1999–2007)

 Failure to qualify from the qualifying round of the Champions League in the Augusts of 1999 and 2001 after defeat from Rangers and Lille, respectively.
 On both occasions the club dropped into the UEFA Cup and fell at the Round of 16 stage.
 They also did so when they qualified directly for the competition in 2000–01 at the hands of PSV Eindhoven.
 Even less successful UEFA Cup campaigns followed as Parma were knocked out before Christmas at the hands of Wisła Kraków and Gençlerbirliği in 2002 and 2003.

 Despite an alarming dip in domestic form in the 2004–05 season, which was in no small part down to the financial and criminal troubles of the club's owners, Parma managed a creditable semi-final appearance in the UEFA Cup, where they were knocked out by eventual winners CSKA Moscow.
 The following year was the club's first absence from European competition after a staggering and unparalleled streak of fourteen years was ended by a poor league finish.
 To date the most recent appearance in Europe came the following season as Parma profited from Calciopoli to gain a UEFA Cup berth, where they were eliminated by Braga in the Round of 32.

-An unsuccessful return to Europe (2007–2015)
+An unsuccessful return to Europe (2007–present)

 The club has not competed in European competition since 2007.

 After qualification for Europe on the final day of the 2013–14 Serie A season, Parma were set to compete in the 2014–15 UEFA Europa League, but were denied a UEFA licence and therefore entry into the competition as a result of late payment of roughly €300,000 of tax.